What is the Georgia Clinical & Translational Science Alliance?

 Created in 2017 as one of a national consortium striving to improve the way biomedical research is conducted across the country.
 The consortium, funded through the National Center for Advancing Translational Sciences, part of the National Institutes of Health's Clinical and Translational Science Awards (CTSA), shares a common vision to translate laboratory discoveries into treatments for patients, engage communities in clinical research efforts and train the next generation of clinical investigators.

-View the Georgia CTSA rack card for a quick reference and more information
+View the Georgia CTSA Impact Report for more information.

 How to Become an Georgia CTSA Research Investigator?